 Consequences of the power to decide

 By definition, leaders are decision-makers.
 And, of course, those decisions affect others.
-The truth my earlier self did not understand is that each decision reminds others of who has the authority that they do not have.
+The truth my earlier self did not understand is that each decision that I make reminds others of my authority.
 In other words, the act of decision-making highlights the distance between the decision-makers and those following.
 Inevitably, leading puts a spotlight on a gap between the leaders and those they lead.

 Additionally, there often is a good bit of irritation about that imbalance in authority and personal agency.
 Perhaps even at a societal level, some of the roiling discontent over “elites” reflects this underlying resentment about authority.
 Most leaders I talk to experience this upset, and they do not enjoy it.
 Our awareness of the isolating effects of leading is powerful on those days.